How to track your goals in Google Analytics

 Play around with it and set up more goals to track everything you want people to do on your site.
 Maybe you’ve created some calls-to-action.
 Set up a goal in Google Analytics to track how well they’re doing.

 Once you’ve set up goals in Google Analytics, you can start getting strategic about your site and track your progress.
-Sign up below for my free Upgrade Your Site 5-day mini-course to learn how to use your site strategically for your business.
+Sign up below for my free Website Strategy Workbook.